+If operating the evaporator in the decoupled mode, the initial source tank qualification sample is analyzed as previously discussed.
+Once processing of the tank has begun, an evaporator distillate sample is obtained every 12 ± 3 hours and analyzed for boron and gross beta-gamma concentration.
+In addition to the 12 hour analyses, the distillate sample is analyzed every two days by performing a gamma scan and by determining the gross alpha and sodium concentrations.

-If operating the evaporator or vaporizer in the decoupled mode, the source tank will be sampled as described previously.
-When operating the evaporator in the decoupled mode, the distillate will be sampled and analyzed for boron every 12 hours.
-When operating the vaporizer in the decoupled mode, the composite samples will be collected every 48 hours as previously described for quarterly effluent monitoring and the boron analysis on the discharge will be done every 12 hours.
+When operating the vaporizer in the decoupled mode, the composite samples are collected every 48 \pm 12 hours as previously described for quarterly effluent monitoring and the boron analysis on the discharge is done every 12 \pm 3 hours.